 >

 The INFO level log is output, but the DEBUG level log is not output.
-To output DEBUG level logs, the log level setting in the script must be logger.setLevel (DEBUG)
+To output DEBUG level logs, the log level setting in the script must be logger.setLevel (DEBUG).

-.
+There is a python command line parser called Click.
 This makes it easy to implement the process of passing command line arguments when running a python file.
-Speaking of CLI creation libraries, Python Fire
+Speaking of CLI creation libraries, Python Fire is very easy and convenient, but I personally recommend Click, which allows you to explicitly specify variables that can be passed to the CLI.

 Use Click to tweak the code a bit.